Magall History, Family Crest & Coats of Arms

 Early History of the Magall family

-Another 205 words (15 lines of text) covering the years 1210, 1280, 1340 and 1646 are included under the topic Early Magall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Magall research.
+Another 89 words (6 lines of text) covering the years 1210, 1280, 1340 and 1646 are included under the topic Early Magall History in all our PDF Extended History products and printed products wherever possible.

 Magall Spelling Variations